 This trip requires a minimum of 4 clients to run.
 We will take a maximum of 8 clients.

 Please ensure that you must have the appropriate insurance for your chosen activity.
 You must be covered for helicopter rescue, repatriation and medical costs.
 With regard to this please be sure you have read the Insurance section in our Terms and Conditions.

-Please note that this itinerary is dependant on the weather and snow conditions at the time.
+Please note that this itinerary is dependent on the weather and snow conditions at the time.
 Therefore changes to the itinerary may occur.
-Previous cross country ski experience is not required for this trip but would be useful.
+A few days of basic cross country ski experience or downhill experience is required for this trip.
 Upon booking a full list of the necessary suitable clothing will be provided.

-The small towns along the Obergoms offer all the facilities that you may require including: cash machines, supermarkets, bakeries and ski rental.
+The small towns and villages along the valley offer all the facilities that you may require including: cash machines, supermarkets, bakeries, equipment and ski rental.

-The Obergoms is easily reached from other European & Worldwide destinations by road, rail, coach or plane.
-Within Switzerland the trains is by the far the easiest and most efficient way to travel.
+Oberwald is easily reached from other European and Worldwide destinations by road, rail, coach or plane.
+Within Switzerland the trains are by the far the easiest and most efficient way to travel.
 Visitors can obtain a holiday/ visitors card from SBB which enables you reduced rate rail from/to airports to your holiday destination and throughout your stay in Switzerland.
 Times and prices vary depending on the length of your stay.
 For further details please refer to the Swiss Railway website.

-The closest airport is Bern 2.5hrs, then Zurich to Oberwald - 3.5/4hrs or Geneva is a little but further away - 4hrs all times are by train.
+The closest airport is Bern (2.5hrs), then Zurich to Oberwald (3.5/4hrs), or Geneva is a little bit further away (4hrs) - all times are by train.

 By road the Obergoms is 2.5hrs from Chamonix, 1.5hrs from Martigny.

-For suggested travel links please refer to our Booking and Information pages.
+For further suggested travel links please refer to our Booking and Information pages.